Jelinek-J/INSPiRE/README.md

 ## Header-only library ##
 This use is ideal if you want to update INSPiRE algorithm or extend it for some new usecases.
-For this use, you only need to add header files from 'src/backend' and 'src/elemental' directories to your project (or set corresponding paths). 'src/backend' containts the basic parts of the algorithm. 'src/elemental' contains some elemental methods and constants and also hides all usage of boost library, so if you have some problems with boost, you need to rewrite this files only.
+For this use, you only need to add header files from 'src/backend' and 'src/common' directories to your project (or set corresponding paths). 'src/backend' containts the basic parts of the algorithm. 'src/common' contains some common methods and constants and also hides all usage of external libraries ([Boost](https://www.boost.org/) and [FreeSASA](https://freesasa.github.io/)), so if you have some problems with some of these libraries, you need to rewrite the corresponding files only.

 ## Fragmented INSPiRE tools ##
 This possibility is focused on the situation, when you want to optimize the INSPiRE algorithm's configuration, because some temporary files can be reused, so it is useless to compute them again and again.